 The McKenzie River is the lifeblood of Eugene, providing citizens with high quality drinking water and a reliable source of electricity since 1911.
-EWEB owns and operates two hydroelectric projects on the McKenzie River: Leaburg/Walterville and Carmen-Smith.
+EWEB owns and operates two hydroelectric projects on the McKenzie River: the Leaburg/Walterville hydroelectric projects and the Carmen-Smith hydroelectric project.

 The Carmen-Smith Hydroelectric Project is located 70 miles east of Eugene on the upper McKenzie River.
 For more than 50 years, Carmen-Smith, our largest utility-owned generating facility, has reliably served our customers with low-cost hydropower.
 The plant remains valuable as a carbon-free generation resource that can ramp up and down to meet customers' peak energy needs.
 In other words, the Carmen Smith Project operates as a system to store water overnight, and produces power during high usage times when we would otherwise be buying it on the wholesale market during those more expensive hours.